 Here’s some sample output:

-The blocks column will show you your current usage (in bytes).
-The first limit column displays your current hard quota limit (again, in bytes).
+The space column will show you your current usage.
+The first limit column displays your current hard quota limit.

 For additional information or assistance, please contact the Tech Desk at 570.577.7777 or email@example.com.